An antibiotic apocalypse

-Last week, the UK’s health secretary, Matt Hancock, warned that the threat of antibiotic resistance could send Britain back to the “dark ages”.
+In January 2019 the UK’s health secretary, Matt Hancock, warned that the threat of antibiotic resistance could send Britain back to the “dark ages”.
 In fact, he said it was “as big a danger to humanity as climate change or warfare.”

 He unveiled a plan to “contain and control” the problem by 2040.
 It included reducing the use of antibiotics in humans by 15% and encouraging drug companies to produce new medicines.

-Earlier this week, genes linked to antibiotic-resistant superbugs were found in soil samples taken from one of the most remote parts of the Arctic.
+The same month, genes linked to antibiotic-resistant superbugs were found in soil samples taken from one of the most remote parts of the Arctic.
 Although humans in the area had not been infected, it showed how quickly — and how far — the bugs can spread.

 Is it really an “apocalypse”?